Why Insurers Need to Ditch Coal

 In sharp contrast to the required shift, more than 1,000 new coal power plants are currently under construction or in the pipeline.
 If completed these projects would increase global coal power capacity by a third and make it impossible to avoid climate collapse.

-Insurers – critical players in the low-carbon transition
+Insurers – critical players in the transition away from fossil fuels

-Insurance companies are in a unique position to accelerate the transition to a low-carbon economy.
+Insurance companies are in a unique position to accelerate the transition to a 100% renewable energy future.
 As risk managers they play a silent but essential role in deciding which types of project can be built and operated in a modern society.
 Without their insurance, almost no new coal mines and power plants can be built, and most existing projects will have to be phased out.

 With assets of approximately $31 trillion, insurers are also the second largest group of institutional investors after pension funds.
 Reports commissioned by Ceres and the Unfriend Coal campaign have found that the largest U.S. and European insurers have invested close to 600 billion dollars in fossil fuels.